bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Linux & DevOps:**

+SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
+Blob store has O(1) disk seek, cloud tiering.
+Filer supports Cloud Drive, cross-DC active-active replication, Kubernetes, POSIX FUSE mount, S3 API, S3 Gateway, Hadoop, WebDAV, encryption, Erasure Coding: https://github.com/seaweedfs/seaweedfs

+Selene - Kernel-mode Paravirtualization in Ring 2, LLVM based linker, and some other things: https://github.com/can1357/selene

+Back In Time - An easy-to-use backup tool for GNU/Linux using rsync in the back: https://github.com/bit-team/backintime

 bcrypt - Acceptable password hashing for your software and your servers (but you should really use argon2id or scrypt): https://github.com/pyca/bcrypt